Serrin's overdetermined problems on epigraphs: Serrin's overdetermined problem with general nonlinearity. The case .

 \section{Serrin's overdetermined problem with general nonlinearity. \\ The case $f(0) <0$.}

 In this section we consider the case of locally Lipschitz-continuous functions $f$ with $f(0) <0$.
-We first prove a new monotonicity result in any dimension and then we deduce the validity of the \textit{conjecture BCNe} for $N \leq 3$, for possibly unbounded solutions.
-We explicitely note that the results of this section are new, even in the case of bounded solutions.
+As explained in the Introduction, we first prove a new monotonicity result for solutions to the overdetermined problem \eqref{probleme} on epigraphs bounded from below and with non-zero Neumann boundary condition.
+From this result, and the geometric approach developed in \cite{FVarma}, we prove that the epigraph $\Omega $ is an affine half-space and $u$ is one-dimensional when $N \leq 3$.
+These results apply to solutions that may be unbounded, and they are new even in the case of bounded solutions.